devopsghost98/devopsghost98/README.md

 abdella@engineering:~$ whoami
 ```

-I'm a **Software Engineer** based in **Toronto, Canada**, with a background in DevOps and a focus on infrastructure, cloud, and security.
-I work across the stack that most people never see directly — provisioning, deployment pipelines, observability, and the security boundaries that hold it all together.
+I'm a **Software Engineer** based in **Toronto, Canada**.
+I've worked across pipelines and infrastructure — building and automating the systems most people never see directly — and I'm now focused on **AI infrastructure and automation**, while pivoting into **cryptography**.

-I'm currently deepening my cloud expertise on the way to my **AWS Cloud Practitioner** certification, and building projects at the intersection of:

 <div align="center">

 ```
-     ☁️  CLOUD-NATIVE INFRASTRUCTURE
+     ☁️  PIPELINES & INFRASTRUCTURE
                   +
-     🔐  DEVSECOPS & CRYPTOGRAPHY
+     🤖  AI INFRASTRUCTURE & AUTOMATION
                   +
-     🤖  AI INFRASTRUCTURE & AUTOMATION
+     🔑  CRYPTOGRAPHY (pivoting in)
                   ↓
         🚀  SECURE, SCALABLE SYSTEMS
 ```

 </div>

-My work spans **cloud engineering, DevOps automation, platform engineering, DevSecOps, and applied cryptography** — with an increasing focus on the infrastructure that AI workloads run on.
+My work spans **infrastructure engineering, DevOps automation, and platform engineering**, with a growing focus on the systems that power AI workloads and the cryptographic foundations behind secure infrastructure.

 <br/>